freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 - Converting ssl certs to Android without openssl using certutil.exe only

-I would like to make it even easier to use but I don't want to spend more time developing it if nobody is going to use it so please let me know if you like it and open bugs/suggestions/feature request etc!
+I would like to make it even easier to use but I don't want to spend more time developing it if nobody is going to use it!
+Please let me know if you like it and open bugs/suggestions/feature request etc!

 ### Requirements: